 We will also explore the medieval hill town Erice and the important ancient trading hubs of Marsala and Trapani while based for three nights in the winery accommodations of Baglia Donna Franca.

 Next, we will make our way to the northern part of the island, where we will stay two nights to explore Cefalu and Castelbuono, tour and taste at a cheesemaker’s farm, and visit some of the area villages for a taste of their local specialties.

 Our final three nights will be spent in rural accommodation on the slope of Mount Etna, looking out to the sea.
 We will taste at several Mount Etna wineries, visit local bakeries and other food purveyors to taste many Sicilian delicacies, and learn to make some of them ourselves.

-At the end of the tour you will be dropped off in the city of Catania, at the train station, airport or hotel to continue the rest of your journey.
+Mid-morning on the last day of the tour you will be dropped off in the city of Catania, at the train station, airport or hotel to continue the rest of your journey.

 To reserve your spot, e-mail Shannon@GrapeHops.com or call (805) 886-1551.